 - Status: Whether or not your application was rejected, you received a second interview, or you were offered the job

-If you’d like, you can add other columns such as the application deadline, the names of any personal connections at the company, and any other important company information.
+If you’d like, add other columns such as the application deadline, the names of any personal connections at the company, and any other important company information.

 You can create your spreadsheet by using Excel or Google Sheets, creating a chart in a Word document, or using a spreadsheet app on your phone.
 Or, use pencil and paper to create a hand-written spreadsheet as well.

 A number of sites offer tools for managing your job search.
 If you decide to use one of these sites, look for one that is free or reasonably priced.

 For example, JibberJobber is a free site that helps you track what jobs you have applied for and the status of each application.
 You can also keep track of networking contacts to remember how they have helped you.
 Sites like JibberJobber allow you to bring all your job search activities onto one portal, minimizing the time you spend going back and forth between websites.

 Similarly, if you a have a job search website that you tend to use a lot, see if it has a job search management tool.
 Many sites, including LinkedIn, Monster, and CareerBuilder, help keep track of the applications to which you apply on their sites.